Historical Old Louisville Walking Tour, Louisville

 Historical Old Louisville Walking Tour (Self Guided), Louisville

-The third largest urban district in the United States and the largest preservation district rich in Victorian-era buildings, Old Louisville is an ideal place in which to travel through the history of the city.
-It is where the oldest and most peculiar architecture, featuring Romanesque, Queen Anne, Italianate styles, and other reminders of the past are concentrated.
-Among them St. James Court, hosting the renowned Art Show on the first weekend in October.
-To explore these and other interesting facets of Old Louisville, take this self-guided walk and admire its beauty first-hand.
+The third largest urban district in the United States and the country's largest preservation district of Victorian-era buildings, the Old Town of Louisville is an ideal area in which to travel through the city's history.
+It is here that Louisville's oldest and most peculiar houses and other reminders of the past are concentrated, featuring a wealth of architectural styles.

 How it works: Download the app "GPSmyCity: Walks in 1K+ Cities" from Apple App Store or Google Play Store to your mobile phone or tablet.
 The app turns your mobile device into a personal tour guide and its built-in GPS navigation functions guide you from one tour stop to next.
 The app works offline, so no data plan is needed when traveling abroad.